Welcome to Chicago! This page is a resource for spouses, partners, and family members of international students, scholars and employees.

 Working at the University of Chicago

 Spouses in J-2 with work authorization can contact the Human Resources Department for employment opportunities at the University of Chicago.
-For information on this program, please contact OIA.
+In order for J-2 dependents to apply for an Employment Authorization Document/Card, the application materials include:

 Working in Higher Education Institutions in the Chicago Area